Hawaiʻi Volcanoes National Park: Native Hawaiian culture

+The Hawaiʻi Volcanoes National Park aims to preserve Native Hawaiian culture by revitalizing Hawaiian traditions and hiring interpretive rangers.
+Rangers are an integral part of maintaining the park's historical traditions by both learning and then sharing ceremonial processes, history and language, and how to make traditional Hawaiian items.
+These items include the kākoʻi, a tool used for chopping down trees and hollowing out trunks to make canoes; kiʻi, wooden statues of gods; poi, cooked taro root; lei lāʻī, adornments made of ti leaves often worn in hula performances; and ipu heke ʻole, gourd drums used in hula performances.

+The indigenous people known as Kanaka Maoli believe in living sustainably.
+Because they believe that nature is sacred, they live by "pono", which is the way of life in not taking what does not belong to you, such as lava rocks.
+When Kīlauea erupts, the Kanaka Maoli believe that this is a demonstration of sacredness and that the Earth is being reborn.

 Recent events

 On March 19, 2008, there was a small explosion in Halemaʻumaʻu, the first explosive event since 1924 and the first eruption in the Kīlauea caldera since September 1982.
 Debris from the explosion was scattered over an area of 74 acre.
 A small amount of ash was also reported at a nearby community.
 The explosion covered part of Crater Rim Drive and damaged Halemaʻumaʻu Overlook.
 The explosion did not release any lava, which suggests to scientists that it was driven by hydrothermal or gas sources.